Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-1-server-setup.md

 To create a Linode instance, do the following:

 1. Sign up for a [Linode](https://www.linode.com/) account and login.
-2. Create a new Linode with the following specifications:
+2. Create a new Linode instance with the following specifications:
    * **Image / Distribution**: `Ubuntu 20.04 LTS`
    * **Region**: `Atlanta, GA`
    * **Linode Plan**: `Dedicated 16 GB - 8 CPU, 320 GB Storage, 16 GB RAM`
    * **Linode Label**: `pokt001`
-3. Wait for the Linode to be created and show up as running in the web interface.
+3. Wait for the Linode instance to be created and show up as running in the web interface.

 {% hint style="info" %}
 For a more detailed guide on setting up a Linode instance, see the [Linode docs](https://www.linode.com/docs/guides/getting-started/).
 Also, note that the `Atlanta, GA` region was selected for this guide because it supports [NVMe storage](https://www.linode.com/products/block-storage/#nvme-block-storage) which is preferable for running nodes.
 [Check to see which other regions support NVMe storage](https://www.linode.com/blog/cloud-storage/nvme-block-storage-global-rollout/).